Setup IDE Eclipse

 - In JDownloader go to Settings -> Advanced Settings -> Search for GraphicalUserInterfaceSettings.lookandfeeltheme -> Change the value in column "Value" to FLATLAF_LIGHT and restart JDownloader.

-Once done, you should not get the warning again when starting JDownloader in your IDE.
+Once done, you should not get the warning anymore when starting JDownloader in your IDE.